ccoutant/dwarf-locations/chapter2-diffs.md

   The size of a composite storage bank is the sum of the sizes of the composite parts.

-Implicit conversions between memory locations and values may happen during the execution of any operation or when evaluation of the expression is completed.
+An implicit conversion between a memory location and a value may happen during the execution of any operation or when evaluation of the expression is completed.
 If a location is expected, but the result is a value, the value is implicitly treated as a memory address in the